United Way of Winnipeg

 About United Way of Winnipeg:

-United Way of Winnipeg is a large charity which received donations and special events fundraising revenue of $23.4m in F2016.
-Administrative costs are 3% of revenues and fundraising costs are 19% of donations.
-For every dollar donated, 79 cents goes towards programs, falling within Ci’s reasonable range.
-UWWIN has funding reserves of $30.1m that can cover its program costs for over 16 months.
+United Way of Winnipeg is a Canadian Major 100 charity which received donations of $24.5m in F2018.
+Administrative costs are 3% of revenues and fundraising costs are 18% of donations.
+For every dollar donated, 79 cents go to its programs.
+This is within Ci’s reasonable range for overhead spending.
+UWWIN has funding reserves of $36m which can fund its grants for 18 months.

-This charity report is an update that is being reviewed by United Way of Winnipeg.
+This charity report is an update that has been sent to United Way of Winnipeg.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March